Towards a universality picture for the relaxation to equilibrium of kinetically constrained models: Introduction

-It has been proved in \cite{CMRT} that a KCM undergoes an ergodicity breaking transition at $q_c:=\liminf_{n\to\infty} q_c(n,\mathcal U)$ and a major problem, both from the physical and mathematical point of view, is to determine the precise divergence of its characteristic time scales when $q\downarrow q_c$.
-A very natural time scale is the first time $\tau_0(\bbZ^d;\cU)$ at which the state of the origin is updated when the initial law is the reversible measure (\ie the initial configuration consists of i.i.d.
-Bernoulli($p$) variables).
-Via a general argument based on the finite-speed of propagation considerations, it is possible to prove \cite{CMRT} that $\mathbb E(\tau_0(\bbZ^d;\cU))$ is lower bounded by the critical length $L_c(q;\cU)$ of the corresponding bootstrap percolation model, where $\bbE(\cdot)$ denotes the average w.r.t. the stationary process.
-Unfortunately a \emph{general} upper bound on $\bbE(\tau_0(\bbZ^d;\cU))$, related to the best constant in the Poincar\'e inequality for the KCM, is much poorer and of the form $\bbE(\tau_0(\bbZ^d;\cU))\leq\exp(c L_c^d)$ \cite{CMRT}.
-Though this bound has been greatly improved for special choices of the update family $\cU$, yielding in some cases the correct behavior (cf. \cites{CFM,Tree1,CFM2}), for general KCM and contrary to the situation of bootstrap percolation in two dimensions there is yet no universality picture for the scaling of $\bbE(\tau_0(\bbZ^d;\cU))$.
+It has been proved in \cite{CMRT} that the KCM undergoes an ergodicity breaking transition at $q_c(\cU)$ and a major problem, both from the physical and mathematical point of view, is to determine the precise divergence of its characteristic time scales when $q\downarrow q_c$.
+A natural time scale is the mean hitting time $\bbE_\mu(\t_0)$, where $\bbE_\mu(\cdot)$ is the average w.r.t. to the law of the stationary KCM process with initial law $\mu$ and

-For all those KCM such that $\lim_{n\to \infty}q_c(n;\cU)=0$ it is possible to find in \cite{Robsurvey}*{Section 2} some conjectures, formulated jointly with the author R. Morris, on the classification of their universality classes and on the link between the scaling of $\bbE(\tau_0(\bbZ^d;\cU))$ and that of $L_c(q;\cU)$.
-For such KCM it is necessary to introduce a more refined\footnote{It is necessary to distinguish between update families $\cU$ for which the \emph{critical droplet} (in bootstrap percolation jargon) is constrained to move inside a cone or not.
-Examples of the first instance are the $d$-dimensional East model and the Duarte model in $\bbZ^2$.
-In the first case $\cU$ consists of the $1$-subsets of $\cup_{i=1}^d\{-\vec e_i\}$ and in the second case of the $2$-subsets of $\{\vec e_1,\pm \vec e_2\}$. } classification of their universality classes w.r.t. bootstrap percolation models in order to take into account the effect of the presence of \emph{energy barriers} on the scaling of $\bbE(\tau_0(\bbZ^d;\cU))$ as $q\to 0$.

-In this paper we develop a novel and general approach to pin down the dominant relaxation mechanism and obtain a much tighter upper bound for $\mathbb E_{\mu}(\tau_0(\bbZ^d;\cU))$ in terms of the critical length $L_c(q;\cU)$.
-Our method is designed particularly for KCM such that $\lim_{n\to \infty}q_c(n;\cU)=0$.
-By applying our strategy it is possible to prove that, for a large class of KCM in two dimensions (the \emph{critical $\alpha$-unrooted} models in the language of \cite{Robsurvey}),

-The proof of this result together with the analysis of the universality picture of KCM in two dimensions, including the proof of the conjectures in \cite{Robsurvey} for the supercritical models, is postponed to a forthcoming work \cite{MMMT}.
-Here we apply our technique to the KCM with update family corresponding to $k$-neighbour bootstrap percolation in any dimension, a much studied KCM known in the physics literature as the Friedrickson Andersen $k$-facilitated model \cite{FH}.
-We also consider the two dimensional Gravner-Griffeath model \cite{GG}, in which the update family $\mathcal U$ are the $3$-subsets of the set consisting of the nearest neighbours of the origin together with the vertices $(\pm 2,0)$, a model featuring a striking anisotropy in its bootstrap evolution.
-In both cases our results (Theorem \ref{thm:main1}) establishes \eqref{eq:mainres} in $d=2$ and a tight connection between $\bbE(\t_0)$ and $L_c(q;\cU)$ in $d\ge 3$.